 Bachelor's Degree in Nursing

-During the last two years of a 4-year nursing program, students generally spend time in clinical settings, where they apply their knowledge.
-These programs prepare individuals to demonstrate effective communications skills with patients and physicians, and also develop effective nursing interventions.
+As part of their mandatory nurse training requirements, students generally spend time in clinical settings during the last two years of a 4-year nursing program, where they apply their knowledge.
+These programs provide on-the-job training for registered nurses, allowing them to demonstrate effective communications skills with patients and physicians, and also to develop effective nursing interventions.
 Students enrolled in a bachelor's degree program take courses in:

 - Medical equipment use and maintenance

 - Patient care techniques